 Category: ISO-25010/Usability/Operability

-Statement: Authorised Authenticated Users MUST be able to invite other Persons to Accept proposed Roles.
+Statement: Authorised Authenticated users must be able to invite other Persons to Accept proposed Roles.

-Rationale: While Assigning Roles is common practice in IT systems, Applying for a Role, or being Invited to Accept a Role is more correct as well as improvable.
+Rationale: While assigning Roles is common practice in IT systems, applying for a Role, or being invited to accept a Role is more correct as well as improvable.

 Details: [TODO]

-Prompts: How are Users associated to Roles?
+Prompts: How are users associated to Roles?
 What kind of Roles are they?
-System based, Tenancy based, per-Group, (e.g.: Accountable, Manager, Member, Guest, etc.) or per Resource (e.g.: Creator, Contributor, Approver, etc.).
+System based, Tenancy based, per-Group, (e.g.,., Accountable, Manager, Member, Guest, etc.) or per Resource (e.g.,., Creator, Contributor, Approver, etc.).

 QR-DEF-USA-OP-00: Early Availability of Guidance